Environmental Technologies Engineering

 The Water and Wastewater Technologies Laboratory

 LABORATORY: At the heart of the Environmental Technologies program stands the Laboratory of Water and Wastewater Treatment.
 The lab’s principal goals are to (a) complement the theoretical studies of the program with practical experience, essential for environmental engineers and (b) enable high quality water research.
+The lab will be equipped with all the necessary equipment for a student lab, as well as with state-of-the-art research instrumentation, such as TOC (Total Organic Carbon) and IC (Ion Chromatograph) analyzers, and will be operated by professional staff.

 PRACTICE: In the lab, the students will design, operate, and optimize for the first time common water and wastewater treatment techniques, such as coagulation/filtration, activated carbon sorption, disinfection methods, (chlorine, UV, and ozone) wastewater quality analysis, and more.
 The laboratory and its team will also support the students in their final projects, providing technical, analytical, and mentoring assistance.
 The expertise acquired by the students during lab work will promote their capabilities and position them at the forefront of Israel’s environmental engineers.